eerimoq/moblin/README.md

   - Browser widget.
 Show a web page on stream.
 - Back or front camera.
   - Front camera mirrored on screen for natural experience.
-- Back, front, bottom or external mic.
+- Back, front, top, bottom or external mic.
   - Automatically changes to external mic when connected.
 - Video stabilization.
 - Zoom.